 In the Lost Tower, you may encounter Roughneck Kirby.
 His only Pokemon is a Cleffa, a definite change from what Roughnecks are known to use (and an initial source of amusement).
 Then Kirby states before the battle that the rest of his Pokemon were killed by Team Galactic.
 That Cleffa he has?
 It's the only Pokemon he has left.

-They Changed It, Now It Sucks: In the European Platinum versions, you can't play the slot machines in the game corner, instead you can gather some coins from them once a day.
+They Changed It, Now It Sucks: In the European Platinum versions, you can't play the slot machines in the game corner; instead you can gather some coins from them once a day.
 This also means the only way to get the Explosion TM without trading or cheating is to hope the attendant randomly decides to give you one.

-Unfortunately they didn't learn and in Pokemon Heartgold and Soulsilver you have to play a flip card game which has too much Random Number God for people to actually get stuff quickly and you can't just buy coins anymore.
-At least its an actual game, right?
+Unfortunately, they didn't learn, and in Pokemon Heartgold and Soulsilver, you have to play a flip card game which has too much Random Number God for people to actually get stuff quickly, and you can't just buy coins anymore.
+At least it's an actual game, right?